uber/petastorm/README.rst

 Generating a dataset
 ^^^^^^^^^^^^^^^^^^^^

-A dataset created using petastorm is stored in Parquet format.
+A dataset created using Petastorm is stored in `Apache Parquet <https://parquet.apache.org/>`_ format.
 On top of a Parquet schema, petastorm also stores higher-level schema information that makes multidimensional arrays into a native part of a petastorm dataset.

-Petastorm also supports extensible data codecs.
+Petastorm supports extensible data codecs.
 These enable a user to use one of the standard data compressions (jpeg, png) or implement her own.

-Generating a dataset is done using pyspark.
+Generating a dataset is done using PySpark.
-Pyspark natively supports Parquet format, making it easy to run on a single machine or on a Spark compute cluster.
+PySpark natively supports Parquet format, making it easy to run on a single machine or on a Spark compute cluster.
 Here is a minimalistic example writing out a table with some random data.